raivivek/raivivek.github.io/content/programming/vim-for-writing.md

 However, one of the good aspects of Vim is its extreme level of customizability.
 Vim can be extended much beyond its 'out of the box' abilities by writing plugins in [Vimscript](https://en.wikipedia.org/wiki/Vimscript) — a programming language written specifically for Vim.
-Since programmers seek to exploit the configurability and adapt their tools to their programming environment and experience, over thousands of plugins have been written and [made available](http://vim-scripts.org/).
+Since programmers like to configure and adapt their tools to their programming environment and experience, over thousands of plugins have been written and [made available](http://vim-scripts.org/) for Vim.
 For example, plugins to add advanced auto-completion plugins, fuzzy-file searches, improved code search and navigation, custom shortcuts, and quick compile or debug tools.
 However, let's say this for record, you do not need to know Vimscript to use Vim and neither it is one of the most friendly languages to learn.

 An important component of this experience is a set of plugins I added to my configuration, allowing me to observe typos, spelling mistakes, auto-correct